 Linux applications can be debugged via gdbserver running on Linux on the target.
-Connecting to gdbserver over a specified port, Codescape Debugger displays gdbserver as a target, and when debugging Linux user code with multiple threads, each pthread can be debugged just like a core.
+Connecting to gdbserver over a specified port, Codescape Debugger displays gdbserver as a target, and when debugging Linux user code with multiple threads, each pthread can be debugged.

-The MIPS Toolkit and Codescape Debugger provide support for semihosting functions from a target via a built-in API in the toolkit.
-The Codescape Debugger allows you to set a root directory for semi-hosting operations so that programs running on a target can use relative address pathing for file operations.
+The MIPS Toolkit and Codescape Debugger provide support for semi-hosting functions from a target via a built-in API in the toolkit.
+The Codescape Debugger allows you to set a root directory for semi-hosting operations so that programs running on a target can use relative address paths for file operations.
 No additional libraries or function calls are required.
-Semihosting operations supported include file operations such as fopen, fwrite, fread and fclose and outputs such as stdout, stderr and printf.
+Semi-hosting operations supported include file operations such as fopen, fwrite, fread and fclose and outputs such as stdout, stderr and printf.

 Codescape Debugger provides a host of useful debugging regions to display data, and using the extensive scripting support you can create bespoke regions and plug-ins to display your data in unique ways.
 Regions can be tied to specific threads, or the current thread, can be docked, floating or stacked in tabbed groups.
 Data can be dragged between regions and targets using intelligent, contextual drag-and-drop.

 |Hex Editor||Edit and display binaries in many formats.|